 The HOPE Scholarship, also known as the Lottery Scholarship, is funded by the Tennessee Education Lottery Scholarship (TELS) Program.
+It is available only to Tennessee residents.
 To receive TELS funding, students must file the Free Application for Federal Student Aid (FAFSA) each year.

 Priority consideration is given to early applicants (after January 1, but before February 15).
 The deadline for fall semester awards is September 1 of each academic year.

 - Entering freshmen must have a minimum of a 21 ACT (980 SAT), exclusive of the essay and optional subject area battery tests OR

 - Overall weighted minimum 3.0 grade point average (GPA) – This means a grade point average on a 4.0 scale calculated with additional internal quality points awarded for advanced placement, honors, or other similar courses according to the Uniform Grading Policy adopted by the State Board of Education.

 - Home School graduates – minimum 21 ACT (980 SAT), exclusive of the essay and optional subject area battery tests

 - GED Applicants – minimum 525 and 21 ACT (980 SAT), exclusive of the essay and optional subject area battery tests

 - If a student ceases to be eligible for HOPE, except for the General Assembly Merit Scholarship (GAMS) and the Tennessee HOPE Access Grant, the student may regain HOPE one-time only.